 Easy Cake Mix Blueberry Muffins

 Can I use yellow cake mix instead of lemon?

-Yes!
-Yellow cake mix, white cake mix, or even French vanilla all work.
-Lemon just adds nice citrus flavor that complements the blueberries.
+Yes.
+Yellow, white, or French vanilla all work.
+Lemon just adds a citrus flavor that complements blueberries well.

 Can I make these ahead?

-These blueberry muffins are perfect with morning coffee or tea.
-Serve them with scrambled eggs and fruit for breakfast, or enjoy them as a snack with a glass of cold milk!
-They’re also great warm with butter or a drizzle of honey.
+Serve with morning coffee or tea.
+They work for breakfast with scrambled eggs and fruit, or as a snack on their own.
+Also good warm with butter or a drizzle of honey.

+Easy Cake Mix Blueberry Muffins